streetslab/dimelo_v2/README.md

 conda activate dimelo_modkit_parsing
 ```

-Ensure that you are still in the top-level dimelo directory.
+Ensure that you are still in the top-level dimelo_v2 directory.
 Install the dimelo package and its dependencies from source.

 ```
 pip install .